Earshot Jazz

 Earshot Jazz is a regional jazz non-profit organization in Seattle, Washington.
-It brings jazz musicians and enthusiasts from the greater Seattle area and around the Pacific Northwest to create an energetic and lively jazz community that wants to keep the legacy of the deep rooted history of jazz.
-They bring jazz into life by having jazz festivals, jazz education programs, publishing a magazine, and awarding exceptional jazz artists.
+It brings jazz musicians and enthusiasts from the greater Seattle area and around the Pacific Northwest to create a jazz community that wants to keep the legacy of the deep rooted history of jazz.
+Efforts include festivals, education programs, publishing a magazine, and recognizing exceptional artists.

 History

 Earshot Jazz was founded in 1984 by jazz writer Paul de Barros, concert producer Gary Bannister and pianist Allen Youngblood.
 The most prominent annual event is the Earshot Jazz Festival in October and November which started in 1989 and has grown to include over fifteen venues in the Seattle area.
 The event honors the heritage of jazz while supporting the current creativity of local jazz artists.
-The organization keeps the legacy of jazz alive by them publishing a free monthly magazine for the Seattle area and hosts numerous jazz related events annually.
+The organization keeps the legacy of jazz alive by them publishing a free monthly magazine for the Seattle area and hosts numerous jazz-related events annually.
 Every year they present the Earshot Jazz Golden Ear Awards, which recognizes artists within the Seattle jazz community for their excellent achievements.